niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/efs/existing-architecture.md

 Looking at the [`Volumes`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir-configuration-example) section, we can see that the Deployment currently uses an [EmptyDir volume type](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) that exists only for the Pod's lifetime.
 This means that when the Pod is terminated, the data stored in this volume is permanently lost.

-Currently, the UI component serves product images as [static web content](https://spring.io/blog/2013/12/19/serving-static-web-content-with-spring-boot) via Spring Boot.
-These images are embedded in the container image itself rather than being stored on a mounted filesystem.
-This approach lacks flexibility and makes it difficult to update images without rebuilding and redeploying the entire container.
+However, in the case of the UI component, the product images are currently being served as [static web content](https://spring.io/blog/2013/12/19/serving-static-web-content-with-spring-boot) via Spring Boot, so the images are not even present on the filesystem.